The Latest Technology

 80% of the success of the product depends on the preparation of the pool surface and the bonding strength of our specialised pool paint primer.

-This primer layer is left for 30min to an hour to become very sticky, literally a glue-like, substance.
+This primer layer is left for 30min to an hour to become wet/sticky.
 This is important for the application of the first top-coat, which will then chemically bind or "fuse" with the primer layer.
 This combination layer, over the next few hours, will form a solid, hard and glossy surface.

-The final two top layers are applied over the next two days to provide that tough, gloss porcelain-like finish.
-This is unlike most other pool paints available, where the top layer is applied on a dry surface or on a dry primer to form a separate top layer, still leaving the risk of inter-layer lamination.
+The final two top layers are applied to ensure that a tough, gloss porcelain-like finish is achieved that will last for mnay years.
+This is unlike most other pool paints available, where the top layer is applied on a dry surface or on a dry primer to form a separate top layer, still leaving the risk of inter-layer de-lamination.

 Bond-strength Test and Coating Thickness

-Research on in-ground dams, reservoirs and pools has proven that the only way to overcome the risk of blistering due to reverse osmosis, is to ensure that the highest bonding strength is achieved and that the the complete coating itself is thick enough to withstand reverse pressure.
+Research on in-ground dams, reservoirs and pools has proven that the only way to overcome the risk of blistering due to reverse osmosis (water -pressure from outside the structure) , is to ensure that the highest bonding strength is achieved and that the the complete coating itself is thick enough to withstand moist migration through the structure.
 For this reason we do not formulate our product with a high content of water dilution or solvent dilution.
-The problem with solvents is that it evaporates during the drying time, leaving only the pigment and binder elements of the paint behind.
+The problem with solvents (or water dilution) is that it evaporates during the drying time, leaving only the pigment and binder elements of the paint behind.
 The more solvents are used in the formulation, the thinner the layer will be after drying.
-It is also a well-known fact in the coating industry that solvents reduce the inherent qualities of an epoxy e.g. hardness, bonding strength, chemical resistance, UV-resistance etc. In water-based epoxies the water is used as a solvent and will also evaporates.
+It is also a well-known fact in the coating industry that solvents reduce the inherent qualities of an epoxy e.g. hardness, bonding strength, chemical resistance, UV-resistance etc. (In water-based epoxies the water is used as a solvent and will also evaporates.)

-Our swimming pool primer (first coat) epoxy is not diluted by any solvents.
-Our hig0-solids Topcoat utilizes a 10-15% solvent content for easier application.
+Our swimming pool primer (first coat) epoxy is not diluted by any solvents and is a 100% pure combination of binding elements.
+Our Topcoat layers utilizes only a 6-10% solvent content to aid towards easier application.
 The product is rolled on by hand, using Mohair rollers, leaving a thick resilient epoxy layer that will last for many years.

-Like the primer layer, the top-coat layers are also two-part resin and catalytic hardener combinations that are smooth, tough, resistant to UV radiation and stain- resistant.
+Like the primer layer, the top-coat layers are also two-part resin and catalytic hardener combinations that are smooth, tough, resistant to UV radiation and stain-resistant.
 Algae cannot adhere to the glossy surface.
-The protective coating is available in white, shades of light blue, charcoal and black.
+The protective coating is available in white, shades of blue, charcoal and black.

 UV-Resistance and weather-ability

-Our 2007 upgrade to the highest UV resistant Rutile Titanium Dioxide white base pigments and a specialised curing agent ensures that chalking of the swimming pool paint is reduced to the minimum.
-This will prolong the life-expectancy of the product more than three times compared to conventional pigments we have found in some (if not all) commercially available swimming pool paints.
-In fact, investigating the formulations of three different commercially available swimming pool epoxies, we have found them all to be using a common white base pigment intended for indoor use!
+Our formulation utilizes the highest UV resistant Rutile Titanium Dioxide white base pigments, high quality liquid colourants and a specialised curing agent to ensures that chalking of the swimming pool paint due to chemical and UV-exposure is effectively minimized.
+This will prolong the life-expectancy of the product more than three times compared to conventional additives we have found in many commercially available swimming pool paints.
+In fact, investigating the formulations of three different commercially available swimming pool epoxies, we have found them all to be using a common white base pigment intended for indoor use and no UV-resistant additives!

-Chalking occurs on all paints and epoxies, especially on outside structures over long periods of time due to the combination of chlorine, and UV-radiation.
+Chalking occurs on all paints and epoxies, especially on outside structures over long periods of time due to the combination of chemicals, and UV-radiation.
 Chalking is the process whereby the pigments in the coating will reflect the light rays into the adjacent binding elements of the layer.
 The heat and energy released into these particles will slowly break down the bonding structure, loosening the pigment particles which are then released into the water.
+Water balance (Alkalinity, pH and Total Hardness) also plays an important role determining the lifespan of the product.
 This can be seen when the swimming pool has not been used for a long time and wiping with the hand on the surface, a milky substance is released.
 Chalking occurs mostly on the steps and the top 500mm area of the walls.

 In this photo, the difference between the two top panels and the two bottom panels clearly shows the difference in colour stability performance between two different types of curing agents used in the same formulation.
-These results were obtained after these four panels were subjected to 250 hours of UV and moist simulation tests in a lab.
+These results were obtained after these four panels were subjected to 500 hours of laboratory UV exposure and moist simulation tests.

-It is therefore essential that UV-absorbing pigments and UV-resistive ingredients be used in these type of swimming pool paint formulations.
-With our latest upgrade we have reduced the effect of UV radiation even further to the level where our white base pigment will not form visible chalking under normally maintained swimming pool conditions.
+It is therefore essential that UV-absorbing pigments, UV-resistive ingredients and specialized curing agents be used in these type of swimming pool paint formulations.
+With our latest upgrade during 2017 we have reduced the effect of UV radiation even further to the level where our coatings will not form visible chalking under correctly-maintained swimming pool conditions.

 Our Primer formulation was specially developed for submerged concrete, marble plaster and cement type surfaces, but is also very effective on fiberglass and most other materials.
 Together with our chemical resistant top layer, the system consists of two different epoxy resin and hardener combinations.
-(Not like some applicators who are using thinned-down versions of their top-coat as a penetrating primer).
+(Unlike many available pool paint systems consisting of thinned-down versions of their top-coat as a penetrating primer, or not utilizing a primer at all).
+Many pool paints and epoxy systems are advertised as a self-priming top-coat product.
+The fact is; any top-coat epoxy naturally offers good bond strength.
+The problem with tjis approach is:

-The primer was specially formulated using selected industrial-grade products that are specifically developed to offer maximum bonding strength and penetration into cement, concrete and marble plaster, as well as it's resistance to water (to be able to seal the pool from outside moist and prevent slow water absorption).
+Our primer was specially formulated using selected industrial-grade products that are specifically developed to offer maximum bonding strength and penetration into cement, concrete and marble plaster, as well as it's resistance to water (to be able to seal the pool from outside moist and prevent blistering).

-Our formulations are high-solid formulations that are not diluted by high percentages of solvents (which will reduce the special qualities of any epoxy).
+Our formulations are high-solid formulations that are not diluted by high levels of solvents (which will reduce the special qualities of any epoxy).

 The Top-coat epoxy provides qualities like chemical resistance, gloss, water resistance and colour stability.
 Of course there are several ingredients added to the basic resin and curing agent combinations to enhance or add certain qualities e.g. anti-sagging agents to prevent that the epoxy layer becomes thin at the top of the wall and thick at the bottom, also products that will enhance flexibility, self-leveling products for smoothness, enhancers for chemical resistance and a large quantity of quarts to provide abrasive resistance and long-lasting gloss etc.

 Most of an epoxy's qualities (80%) are resident in the curing agent part being used.
-Our epoxies have a small percentage of solvents to improve viscosity and ease of application with rollers etc., but the main feature is that the curing process is a chemical-reaction-driven process where very strong and impenetrable honeycomb-type molecular structures are formed.
+The main feature is that the curing process is a chemical-reaction-driven process where very strong and impenetrable honeycomb-type molecular structures are formed.

 Algae resistant - no algae that can cause stains and pitting, will grow on the pool surface anymore.